 A great way to sample different whiskies is by ordering a whisky flight.
 This gives you a chance to try small portions of different types of whisky.
 Take a visit to The Citizen, found in the city centre, to try out a whisky flight.

 Wanting to pair whisky with food?
 Book a table at Mharsanta and try out whisky alongside a meal, cheeseboard or sharing platter.
 Or book into Glaschu and enjoy Scottish food with whisky cocktails.
 For something different, how about whisky-infused tea?
-Give it a try at Mackintosh at the Willow.
+Give it a try at The Mackintosh Tearooms.

 If you have a sweet tooth?
 Then the Clydeside Distillery's Chocolate and Whisky tour is for you.
 Sample 5 single malt whiskies alongside artisan chocolates.